University Credits

 European Framework (CEF) for languages.
 These levels are commonly

-used throughout Europe, they match the levels of the Inter-Agency
+used throughout Europe and they match the levels of the Inter-Agency

 Language Roundtable and the American Council on the Teaching of

-Foreign Languages (ACTFL) approximately like the table shows:
+Foreign Languages (ACTFL) approximately as shown in the table

 |

-recognized mapping scheme at the moment, therefore system, levels,
+recognized mapping scheme at the moment.
+System, levels,

-syllabi and mappings used may vary depending on your university,
+syllabi and mappings used may therefore vary, depending on your university,

 All standard Italian language courses at our language